 While the slogan of defunding the police has become an unpopular approach to dealing with the issue, introducing police reforms should never be considered an attempt to defund the institution.

 In the United States, police are often overburdened with tasks that do not fall under their domain.
 This overpowers police without enacting much accountability.
-A prominent example of this is the authority of police to deal with mental health patients, which puts the lives of the patients at risk.
+A prominent example of this is the authority of police to deal with mental health patients

 But cutting the funding per Tuberville’s vision is also not an option, as it would incentivize the lawmakers for not introducing any type of policy reforms.